-Description of Technology devices to be rented: Annual Rental Fee: \$ Apple iPad (To be determined by the Board)
+Description of Technology devices to be rented: Annual Rental Fee: \$\\\\\

+Apple iPad

 (To be determined by the Board)

 Protective Case

 USB-1M Apple Lightning Cable

 USB-USB Power Adapter/Charger

 Glenbard Township High School District 87 is pleased to offer its technology rental program while your student is enrolled in the district.
 In order to rent a technology device and the resources associated with it, the student's parent/guardian must agree with the terms and conditions detailed below and indicate their understanding of this agreement before their student may be issued a device.
 The terms and policy detailed below is a minimum requirement for all students participating or assigned to the 1:1 program at all Glenbard District 87 high schools.